Koenkk/zigbee2mqtt.io/docs/devices/WM25L-Z.md

 ---
-title: "Smartwings WM25/L-Z control via MQTT"
+title: "Smartwings WM25L-Z control via MQTT"
-description: "Integrate your Smartwings WM25/L-Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Smartwings WM25L-Z via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-03-03T21:28:38Z
 pageClass: device-page
 ---